rjunCode/chat-app/README.md

 - I have used React for this assignment
 - SASS for styling
 - ContextAPI for state management
-- I created a simple websocket layer for instant chat updates
+- I created a simple websocket layer for instant chat updates.
+You can open the app on two different tabs as different users and chat